JackOpgenorth/turtle-pong/README.md

   - Come up with a better way of restarting the round once a goal has been scored
   - convert from .py to .exe (this SHOULD be easy but pyinstaller is being difficult)

+I will finish this one day I promise